SneakyBastardSword/SantaBot/README.md

 # SantaBot

-A Discord bot to organize secret santa gift exchanges using the discord.py Python library
+A Discord bot to organize secret santa gift exchanges using the discord.py Python library + some other admin-type stuff for my server

+- This bot code must be forked/pulled and run locally
+- If you don't want the admin-type stuff, just go in and comment out the add_cog(SantaAdministrative(...)) line

 ### Requirements
 - python 3.5.3 or later (can be installed [here](https://www.python.org/downloads/))